 Today's Homeowner looks at dozens of datapoints on roofers to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-A new roof installation is a major home renovation that can cost over twenty thousand dollars total.
-It's essential to research and find a highly reviewed and recommended roofing company for the job.
-Here are the top things to evaluate when selecting a roofer.
+Installing a new roof is a big home improvement project that can cost tens of thousands of dollars.
+It's essential to research and find the most skilled and reliable roofing professional for the job.
+Here are the key factors to consider when choosing a roofing contractor.

 Though it likely doesn't cross homeowners' minds daily, your roof plays a key role in protecting your home.
 Watch for these common signs that your roof may need an inspection and repairs from a professional roofer.